 The compliance officer has to have preferably higher education in either finance, economics or law.
-The compliance officer is not required to reside in Estonia.
-However, if the FIU wants to interview the compliance officer in person, it will require visiting Estonia.
-Right now, it’s likely they won’t do that especially due to travel restrictions.
+The compliance officer is required to reside in Estonia, but it doesn’t have to be an Estonian citizen.

 The FIU is sending out all the documents in Estonian so those need to be translated for foreign persons to understand.

 The hiring process of the right people can take a month or so, as it also depends on how long it takes to interview and review the suitable candidates.
 It is possible for us to present suitable candidates for AML position within one week.

 STEP 2 – Obtaining the non-criminal records extract and background info for all participants of the company